pbnj/awesome-podcasts/README.md

 - [Brakeing Down Security](http://www.brakeingsecurity.com/) - A podcast all about the world of Security, Privacy, Compliance, and Regulatory issues that arise in today&#39;s workplace.
 - [Data Driven Security](http://datadrivensecurity.info/podcast/) - A podcast on discovery and decision making through data in information security, covering all levels and aspects of data analysis &amp; visualization, plus speaking with pioneers in the field of security data science and seasoned veterans in information security.
 - [Defensive Security Podcast](http://www.defensivesecurity.org/) - The Defensive Security podcast is an attempt to look at recent security news and pick out lessons we can apply to the organizations we are charged with keeping secure.
+- [Exploring Information Security](http://www.timothydeblock.com/eis/) - Weekly interviews with Information Security experts on various security topics.
 - [Security Nation](https://www.rapid7.com/resources/podcasts/) - Security Nation is a podcast dedicated to covering all things infosec.
 - [Security Now](https://twit.tv/shows/security-now) - A discussion of hot topics in security today.
+- [The Secure Developer](http://www.heavybit.com/library/podcasts/the-secure-developer/) - A podcast about security for developers, covering tools and best practices.
 - [The Social Engineering Podcast](http://www.social-engineer.org/category/podcast/) - A monthly podcast exploring different security topics.
-- [The Secure Developer](http://www.heavybit.com/library/podcasts/the-secure-developer/) - A podcast about security for developers, covering tools and best practices.
 - [Unsupervised Learning](https://danielmiessler.com/podcast/) - The most interesting stories in infosec, technology, and humans.
 - [Web Security Warriors](https://devchat.tv/web-sec-warriors) - Web Security Warriors is a weekly discussion by developers about keeping websites, data, servers, and other internet outposts secure.